-Curricular material that raises awareness and sensitivity to

-discrimination or harassment and civility in the relationships of people of different races, weights, national origins, ethnic groups, religions, religious practices, mental or physical abilities, sexual orientations, sexes, or gender expression or identities will be included in the instructional program K-12.
+Curricular material that raises awareness and sensitivity to discrimination or harassment and civility in the relationships of people of different races, weights, national origins, ethnic groups, religious, religious practices, mental or physical abilities, sexual orientations, sexes, or gender expression or identities will be included in the instructional program K-12.

-In the event that discrimination, bullying or harassment takes place (and it is deemed appropriate by all parties involved), the district will provide counseling intervention with certified staff counselors.
+In the event that discrimination, bullying or harassment takes place, the district will provide counseling intervention with certified staff counselors, if it is deemed appropriate by all parties involved.